Feliciety02/Parking-Lot-System-CS15-Python/README.md

 This project is licensed under the MIT License.

 👤 Author
-Developed as part of the CS15 Python Course Project Designed with emphasis on clean UI, correct logic, and real-world workflows.
+Developed as part of the CS15 Python Course Project.
+Focused on practical system design, usability, and clean interface layout.